fuji-money/fips/mint.md

+# Overall description

-The contract for minting Synth will be split into two stages.
+The contract for minting Synth will be split into two stages, `Mint1` and `Mint2` would be the covenants for respective stages.

 In the first stage, the reissuance token will be used to mint an arbitrary amount of Synth.
 The reissuance token then will be sent to the same output script that it was spent from.
 Thus the reissuance token will be forever locked in the first stage covenant (of course there might be an "escape hatch"-type branch in that covenant, too)

-In the first-stage transaction, the Synth will be sent to the second stage covenant, and the second-stage covenant will release that Synth only if appropriate amount of the collateral is sent to be locked in the Safe covenant
+In the first-stage transaction, the Synth will be sent to the second stage covenant, and the second-stage covenant will release that Synth only if appropriate amount of the collateral is sent to be locked in the `Safe` covenant

 The first-stage covenant code will construct the second-stage covenant code with the use of oracle-attested price data, and will ensure that Synth is sent to the covenant that is